rubino25/RatOS/site/docs/configuration/toolboards.md

 No CAN do.
 RatOS does not provide any means of setting up a CAN connection to your toolboard.
 At this point for this use case, CAN has no benefits and is harder to use.
 See [No, you don't want to use CAN](/blog/no-you-dont-want-to-use-can) for more details on why CAN isn't the default protocol in RatOS.
 Besides the points listed in that blog post, CAN devices cannot be identified automatically, which violates RatOS' design principle.

-If, despite all this, still want to use CAN, you can do so manually just like every other klipper installation.
+If, despite all this, you still want to use CAN, you can do so manually just like every other klipper installation.

 # Wiring